 - -c file specifies the configuration file.
 This is the only mandatory switch. - -d specifies whether the server logging should be switched to debug/verbose mode.
 In verbose mode, the logging severity and debuglevel specified in the configuration file are ignored and "debug" severity and the maximum debuglevel (99) are assumed.
-The flag is convenient, for temporarily switching the server into maximum verbosity, e.g. when debugging. - -p port specifies UDP port the server will listen on.
-This is only useful during testing, as the DHCPv4 server listening on ports other than default DHCPv4 ports will not be able to handle regular DHCPv4 queries. - -v prints out Kea version and exits. - -V prints out Kea extended version with additional parameters and exits. - -W prints out Kea configuration report and exits.
+The flag is convenient, for temporarily switching the server into maximum verbosity, e.g. when debugging. - -p port specifies UDP port on which the server will listen.
+This is only useful during testing, as a DHCPv4 server listening on ports other than the standard ones will not be able to handle regular DHCPv4 queries. - -v prints out the Kea version and exits. - -V prints out the Kea extended version with additional parameters and exits.
+The listing includes the versions of the libraries dynamically linked to Kea. - -W prints out the Kea configuration report and exits.
+The report is a copy of the config.report file produced by ./configure: it is embedded in the executable binary.